Guerra de Titanes (2016)

 Guerra de Titanes (Spanish for "War of the Titans") is a major professional wrestling event produced by Lucha Libre AAA World Wide (AAA), a Mexican promotion.
-The event was originally announced for December 5, 2015, but was postponed to January 22, 2016, without an official explanation for the delay.
+The event was originally announced for December 5, 2015, but was postponed to January 22, 2016, with no official explanation for the delay.
 The event is the nineteenth Guerra de Titanes show, traditionally AAA's "end of the year" that started in 1997, breaking with tradition in 2016.

 The main event of the show was the semi-final round of a tournament to determine the next AAA Mega Champion in a match where the winning team will earn their way to the finals, held at the 2016 Rey de Reyes event.
 The team of Dr. Wagner Jr. and Psycho Clown lost against El Mesías and El Texano Jr. Dark Cuervo, Dark Scoria and El Zorro won in a Six-man Lucha Libre rules tag team match for the vacant AAA World Trios Championship.
 The Los Hell Brothers Averno and Chessman won in a Three-way elimination match for the AAA World Tag Team Championship.